Square and Shopify are two big names in the world of ecommerce but which one is the best for building an online store?

 As you can see Shopify does come with a very good selection of features but due to Shopify allowing third-party developers to develop apps, the amount of features that can be added to a Shopify store is pretty incredible.

-To make these apps accessible, Shopify has created their own App Store, which currently has over 3,000 apps available.
+To make these apps accessible, Shopify has created its own App Store, which currently has over 3,000 apps available.
 This selection is a combination of apps made by Shopify and third-party developers.

 Unfortunately, not all of these apps are free to use but many offer free trials or packages, if you want access to all of the features, then you are going to have to pay and if you are not careful, it can make Shopify become quite expensive.